Anoop-Gunawardhena/sp21-cse110-lab4/part1/part1.md

 15.  '===' checks for strict equality and doest factr in tye conversionn if the operands are of different types, '==' converts types.

+17. The resukt would be [2,4,6], because every iteratio of the for loop calls doSomething() function and fucntions can be called before they are declared.